BrantisIsHacking/PDF-Cleaner/README.md

 # PDF Text Cleaner for Text-to-Speech

-A web application using OpenAI's API to clean and optimize PDF text for text-to-speech applications.
+A web application using Google's Gemini API to clean and optimize PDF text for text-to-speech applications.

 ## Features